Tap To Call

 Who lives in BTR multifamily developments?

-Over the past decade, there has been a clear shift away from home ownership into renting among older and higher-income households (ages 35-64).
-In fact, total renter households increased by 4.1 million between 2010 to 2021.
+Over the past decade, renting has become a more viable option for older and higher-income households (ages 35-64).
+In fact, total renter households increased by 4.1 million between 2010 and 2021.

 • School districts and land density influence location.